rackerlabs/support-how-to/content/cloud-servers/should-i-upload-files-as-ascii-or-binary.md

 The majority of FTP programs have an AUTO mode which switches dynamically between ASCII or BINARY upload modes depending on the type of file you are uploading.
-If you plan on using the AUTO feature, make sure you check the program&rsquo;s list of ASCII file extensions; any file not included in the program&rsquo;s list of ASCII extensions will be uploaded in BINARY.
+If you plan on using the AUTO feature, make sure you check the program's list of ASCII file extensions; any file not included in the program's list of ASCII extensions will be uploaded in BINARY.